-This year’s competition attracted 134 entries in fiction, non-fiction, children/young adult, poetry, and design/illustration categories.
-Thirty-two finalists were selected, including one book that is a finalist in two categories.
+The 2020 Book Award competition attracted 134 entries in fiction, non-fiction, children/young adult, poetry, and design/illustration categories.
+Thirty-two finalists were selected, including one book that was a finalist in two categories.

-The Awards program also annually honors an Oklahoman for lifetime achievement with the Arrell Gibson Award.
-Tulsa author Hannibal Johnson was selected to receive the 2020 award but will be honored at the 2021 ceremony.
-No date has been selected for next year’s event.
+The Awards program also annually honors an Oklahoman with the Arrell Gibson Lifetime Achievement Award.
+Tulsa author Hannibal B. Johnson was selected to receive the 2020 award.
+Due to the circumstances, he will be honored at the 2021 Awards Ceremony.

 Bear is Awake!